isabella232/asset-compute.en/help/introduction.md

 >* [Release notes of the Asset Compute Service](release-notes.md)

 <!-- **TBD:**
-* Explain extensibility and top-level functional use cases.
-* Explain a few specific functional use cases as one-liners to illustrate a functional needs that Asset Compute Service can fulfill.
-* Clarify the service can only be used within AEM as Cloud Service at this point
+* Clarify the service can only be used within AEM as Cloud Service.
+The docs provided as context for custom worker developers.
+Not to be used as a standalone service.

-  ** "can do for you" title below is misleading
-  ** docs provided as context for custom worker developers ** and API as that will play a role in custom workers (accepting standard params, invoking Nui itself in the future, etc. (this is an outlook))
+  ** and API as that will play a role in custom workers (accepting standard params, invoking Nui itself in the future, etc. (this is an outlook))

-* link to aem as cloud service docs on asset ingestion & customization with processing profiles.
+* link to aem as cloud service docs on asset ingestion and customization with processing profiles.
 -->